danmalczyk/kdoc/README.md

 https://docs.google.com/presentation/d/1juClfDMePmRcdonlK6k4fmc5QAw3D9bvWAmDyemqe7c/edit#slide=id.g22f3240589_1_20

+Current status is as per slide above (separate containers for hadoop services and for NiFi)

 ## HOW TO RUN - tasks 1 - 6 are just first-time settings
 1. Change "vm.max_map_count" kernel varialble in the VM running docker daemon: https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode.
 So if you are using macbook with Docker for Mac installed (note, docker for mac https://docs.docker.com/docker-for-mac/install/ is different from previous generation of docker on mac which is Docker machine https://docs.docker.com/machine/), then you can follow steps below